A new study suggests regular doses of aspirin may help stave off a rare type of inherited cancer.

 The U.S. Food and Drug Administration, however, doesn’t recommend aspirin therapy as a preventative measure for people who haven’t yet had a heart attack or stroke.

 Low doses are prescribed in various amounts, from 75 milligrams — which is less than a baby aspirin — to 325 milligrams, or a full-dose of adult aspirin.

-One study concluded that a person must take 160 milligrams a day to reap the protective benefits.
+that a person must take 160 milligrams a day to reap the protective benefits.
 Upon reviewing existing evidence, researchers found doses of aspirin lower than that didn’t have the intended effects.

 While emergency medical technicians may advise taking an aspirin during a heart attack, the American Heart Association doesn’t advise taking aspirin during a stroke.
 Many strokes are caused by blood clots, but others are due to a ruptured blood vessel.

 Thinning the blood with aspirin could make bleeding in the brain increase.